What Is The Difference Between POC, Prototype and MVP in Product Development?

 In order to build a prototype of a rocket, one would need to have an engine solution ready to be able to battle-test it.
 So once we have the best engine we can come up with we build a rocket prototype with it and see if it can go straight up as intended.
 The rocket does not need to include everything it should have when it is completed at this stage.
 For example, instead of an actual lender, we can just put in something to simulate the weight of it and we don’t need a full guidance system or even astronauts inside.
 The prototype will tell us if the rocket works as we expected it to in a controlled environment.
 Once we have a successful prototype that we have confidence in we can proceed to the next step, MVP creation, where we will complete the first fully working product with minimum required specifications.
 Next, the product undergoes a real-world test: our product clashes with reality and designated end-users.
 We pack the astronauts in and launch the rocket into space.
 If everything goes as planned we can start on the final phase of product development including enchantments, improvements, and fixes using feedback from actual use cases which give data on how the product is really used.

 “Product-market fit” was a term coined originally by the legendary venture capitalist Marc Andreessen (and made popular by Sean Ellis).
 It means “being in a good market with a product that can satisfy that market” and finding it can be a gold mine.
 The four stages of product development outlined in this article can help you find your product-market fit.
 These stages are Proof of Concept, Prototype, Minimum Viable Product and Full Product.
 In this article we outlined how the POC stage is about seeing if the product idea is feasible, that the prototype stage involves demonstrating how the final product will work, how the MVP stage is used to check user response, and finally how the full product stage is never over with revisions, tweaking and adapting to changes in the market.

-Are you looking for a partner to develop your product?
+Are you looking for a partner to develop your digital product?
 Contact us!